haibchen/talks/README.md

 and his way of talking is *just enjoyable* - you might think that is secondary, but it is really important.
 His talk on Tolkien is one of the most enjoyable diversions on this list (and a bit off-topic, mind you).
-* **Aaron Patterson** (Ruby): Probably the most entertaining speaker on the list.
-As a core developer of both Ruby and Rails, he works close to the heart of the Ruby community.
 * **Philip Wadler** (Haskell, Theory, ...): Incredibly knowledgeable gentleman.
 If you use generics in Java, you owe that to him.
 If you use Haskell and/or monads, you probably already know him, but in case you do not, try to change that fact.
 He makes theoretical computer science more